 - Please be sure to use the correct Exemption Code for the index you are using for tuition support.
-Exemption codes can be looked up here.
+Exemption codes can be looked up on our exemption code table.

 - Only one residency status can be selected.
 Resident, Non-resident, or TA-RA residency.
 If the student is seeking TA-RA residency, a TA-RA residency form must be attached to the contract.

 - If both tuition and wages are being paid by grants, both must be from the same grant.